reimund/Save-Panel/readme.txt

 Photoshop CS 6 / CC
 -------------------

-1. Copy the cs6 directory (residing in the "panels" directory) to
+1. Copy the Save Panel directory (residing in the "panels/cs6" directory) to
    <Photoshop>/Plug-ins/Panels.
-Rename it to "Save Panel".

-   You should be left with: <Photoshop>/Plug-ins/Panels/Save Panel.

 2. Run Photoshop and show the panel by going to Window/Extensions/Save Panel.